 I used the same strategy on this bitter gourd that I do on another vegetable that we don’t like much – okra.
 I fried it.
 It was delicious and for once I didn’t mind the bitterness, although TH still didn’t have more than one spoon.

-1 medium-sized bitter gourd, cut into thin 2″ pieces
+- 1 medium-sized bitter gourd, cut into thin 2" pieces (about 3 cups)

 - A generous pinch of hing / asafoetida /perungayam

 - ½ tsp garam masala

 - Rub salt into the cut bitter gourd pieces and set aside for an hour.
 Once the hour is up, squeeze all moisture from the bitter gourd pieces and transfer to another bowl.

 - Add rest of the ingredients to the pieces and stir well to dredge.
 There should be enough rice flour to coat all the pieces well (not too thickly) so if you feel you need more, adjust the quantity.
 The initial salt you added should be enough but add more to taste if you feel you require it.